 Over the years, churches have faced great difficulties in obtaining government permits to construct new buildings and repair existing ones.
 It has been almost impossible to obtain a licence to build a new church.
 Building a mosque requires only a regular planning permit, but until recently building a church required a presidential permit and years of paperwork, while the authorities procrastinated and sidelined applications.
 Christians have been attacked by Muslim mobs suspecting them of carrying out unauthorised repairs or using homes for church services.

 On 30 August 2016, the Egyptian parliament passed legislation intended to make it quicker and easier to obtain permission to construct and repair church buildings.
-While many have welcomed the legislation in general, some Copts and human rights NGOs consider it restrictive, for instance in regard to stipulations about the size of new church buildings.
+While many welcomed the legislation, some Copts and human rights NGOs consider it restrictive, for instance in regard to stipulations about the size of new church buildings.
 Also, they are concerned that the law may actually entrench discrimination: instead of requiring presidential permission, applications must now be submitted to provincial governors, who are required to consider “the preservation of security and public order”, which might give grounds for refusal if governors are pressurised by local Muslims resistant to church building.
 These restrictive conditions do not apply to applications for mosque building.

 Egyptian citizens are required to carry national identity cards that state their religion, and there is no provision for anyone who is born a Muslim to change the religious identity stated on the ID card to Christian.
 Islam is viewed as the final and most complete religion and therefore Muslims cannot convert to Christianity or Judaism because those religions predate Islam and have been superceded by it.
 This prohibition causes difficulties in many aspects of life for Christians who are former Muslims (including church attendance, employment, travel and marriage).

-Journalist Bishoy Armia Boulous, a convert previously known as Mohammed Hegazy, is well-known in Egypt as the first citizen to attempt to change the religious status on his ID card from Muslim to Christian, in a case begun in 2007.
-Over the years he has suffered harrassment, several arrests and was beaten in prison.
+Journalist Bishoy Armia Boulous, a convert previously known as Mohammed Hegazy, became well-known in Egypt as the first citizen to attempt to change the religious status on his ID card from Muslim to Christian, in a case begun in 2007.
+Over the years he suffered harrassment, several arrests and was beaten in prison.
 In July 2016, following two and a half years’ unlawful detention for documenting the persecution of Christians in Minya province, Bishoy was released on bail into the custody of his parents.
 They had turned him in to the authorities for leaving Islam.
-In August, Bishoy announced that he had returned to Islam.
+In August 2016, Bishoy announced that he had returned to Islam.

 In July 2011 the Supreme Administrative Court ruled in favour of Christian “reconverts”, allowing them to be identified as Christians on their ID cards.
 These are people from a Christian background who become Muslims for reasons such as marriage or employment and later wish to return to Christianity.
 This ruling will clear the way for kidnapped Christian teenage girls, forced to become Muslims and marry their kidnappers, to return to Christianity when rescued by their families.
 The kidnapping of teenage Christian girls is a continuing social problem in Egypt, and Christians protest that the police fail to act when such kidnappings are reported.